 Sint-Lambertuskerk, Gothic Revival church in Veghel, Netherlands.

-Sint-Lambertuskerk is a Gothic Revival church building with a cross-shaped floor plan where a substantial west tower dominates the silhouette.
-The interior is structured by several chapels arranged around the choir area.
+Sint-Lambertuskerk is a Gothic Revival church in the center of Veghel, built on a cross-shaped floor plan with a tall west tower that rises above the roofline.
+Inside, several chapels are arranged around the choir area, giving the space a layered depth.

 The church is dedicated to Saint Lambert and displays furniture pieces from the 19th century created by skilled craftspeople.
 These furnishings shape the interior appearance and tell of the craftsmanship valued during this period.